archivesspace/archivesspace/README_RELEASE.md

   $ gem install bundler
   $ bundle install --binstubs
   $ ./bin/jekyll build
-  $ ./bin/jekyll serve # optional if you want to have a look at the site..
+  $ ./bin/jekyll serve # optional if you want to have a look at the site.
 ```

 6. Commit the docs directory to git then push it to the gh-pages branch